The Changing Demographics of Democratic and Republican Voters

 In March, 2018 the Pew Research Center released a major study of the changing demographics of the Republican and Democratic Parties [including those that lean toward one party or the other].
 What they found regarding party composition was not entirely surprising, but more profound than expected.
 They compared party composition change between 1997 and 2017.
 The key points are these:

 1. While the average age of all voters is a bit older than 20 years ago, Republicans are now significantly older than Democrats; 57% of Republicans are 50 years or older compared to 46% of Democrats.

 2. Like America generally, the Democratic Party has become substantially more racially diverse.
 39% of Democrats are non-white, while just 14% of Republicans identify as black, Hispanic, Asian, or other non-white.

 3. Maybe the most surprising change was in education.
 In the last 20 years the number of Republicans with a college degree remained flat at 28%, while Democrats with degrees jumped from 24% to 39%.

 4. There has also been a substantial divergence based on religious affiliation.
 In 1997, just 9% of Democrats claimed no religious affiliation, but that increased dramatically to 33% in 2017.
 Republicans had a smaller increase from 5 to 13% claiming no religious affiliation.
 Its also interesting to note that white evangelicals continue to make up a third of Republicans while only 7% of Democrats identify as such.

 So, what does all this mean?
-Look for a piece tomorrow about the consequences of these changes in American politics.
+We will examine some of the consequences of these changes in future articles.

 By: Don Lam & Curated Content